Insider Tips to Improve Your Chances of Success in Applying for SSDI or SSI, or in Appealing a Denial Letter

-This page is an overly-simplified guide to building a winning claim for Social Security Disability (“SSDI” or “SSD”) or Supplemental Security Income (“SSI”) benefits.
+This page is an overly simplified guide to building a winning claim for Social Security Disability (“SSDI” or “SSD”) or Supplemental Security Income (“SSI”) benefits.
 It details the key things you should do to win your SSDI or SSI claim.
-This page is not intended to be a substitute for hiring an attorney to represent you.
+This page is not intended to substitute hiring an attorney to represent you.
 Nor should your research end here.
-I will not be going into detail about Social Security’s rules and regulations, or case law that applies in your area.
+I will not be going into detail about Social Security’s rules and regulations or case law that applies in your area.
 Instead, I’ll be providing tips that will assist you in maximizing your chances of winning your disability case.

 - Document your condition with medical records from a doctor;